libellux/Libellux-Up-and-Running/docs/psad/README.md

 ## Configuration

 The email address will be left as default (root@localhost;) as we use OSSEC to generate alerts.
-However, we will still send local server emails if the danger level is 3 or greater.

 ```bash{4}
 $ sudo nano /etc/psad/psad.conf